mc2-project/mc2/federated-xgboost/README.md

 ### Notes
 * This has only been tested with Python 3
 * `FederatedXGBoost.py` is a wrapper that simplifies the data loading, training, and evaluation process.
-* The `--sync-dst-dir` option in the `dmlc-submit` command copies everything in the passed in directory to all worker machines.
-This means that the training script can initially only be on the tracker machine, and will be automatically copied over to all parties once the job is submitted.